tobyhodges/shell-pangenomics-workbench/episodes/03-working-with-files.md

 Now that we know how to navigate around our directory structure, lets start working with our sequencing files.
-We did a sequencing experiment and have two results files, which are stored in our `untrimmed_fastq` directory.
+We did a sequencing experiment and have two results files, which are stored in our `data` directory.

 ### Wildcards

-Navigate to your `untrimmed_fastq` directory.
+Navigate to your `data` directory.

 ~~~
 $ cd ~/dc_workshop/data/untrimmed_fastq